Category: Demanding Adventure.

 The base of Thamser pass: The trail now winds its way up after crossing the bridge of Bara Bhangal.
 Walkthrough forest takes us to the beautiful camping at the base of Thamser Pass.
 Overnight in tents nearby the stream.

 Marh – Thamser Pass (4700m) - Panihartu (3600m, 14km, 6-7 hrs):

-Easy climb though snow leads to the glacier and then to Thamser pass at 4700m.
-It is beautiful with panoramic view of peaks in Kangra, Lahoul and Spiti valley as well as of Kullu valley.
-After descending about 5 kms we arrive at camping of Panihartu.
-Over night in tents.
+An easy climb through snow leads to the glacier and then to Thamser pass at 4700m.
+It is beautiful with a panoramic view of peaks in Kangra, Lahoul, and Spiti valley as well as of Kullu valley.
+After descending about 5 km we arrive at the camping of Panihartu.
+Overnight in tents.

 Day 11 :

 Today the trail slowly emerges from the rocky terrain into the softer landscape of lakes, meadows, and forests.
 Numerous lakes dot the countryside interspersed by cascading waterfalls.
 A descent through a green wooded slope leads to the camping of Plachak (2424 m).
 Overnight in tents near the village.

 A pleasant walk through a leafy bridle path and tiny villages literally hanging on the shoulders of the hillsides, giving them a magical, surrealistic appearance.
 Ahead lies a tiny meadow of Billing (2424 m) which is a world-famous paragliding take-off site.
 Our car will meet you there to drive you to Dharmshala.
 On the way, extensive views of the lush green Kangra valley are the welcome site and soon the steep descent ends at the tiny Tibetan settlement of Bir, the land of the legendary Gaddis – the tough and weary Himalayan Shepherds.
 Travel to Dharamshala by car/jeep.
 Check-in the hotel for over night stay.
 Trek ends.